TV Series Review

-Robert's monetary trials and familial troubles are nothing compared to the drama downstairs, where scullery maids sulk and footmen scheme and conflict is almost as bountiful as freshly churned butter.
+Looking beyond just the family, Robert's monetary trials and familial troubles are nothing compared to the drama downstairs, where scullery maids sulk and footmen scheme and conflict is almost as bountiful as freshly churned butter.
 Scandal, mayhem and even a whiff of murder can rise from Downton's staid depths.
-Here in the servants' quarters, title and class are as firmly set as they are in Downton's parlors and dining rooms—and butler Mr. Carson and housekeeper Mrs. Hughes rule the house with unshaking propriety.
+Here in the servants' quarters, title and class are as firmly set as they are in Downton's parlors and dining rooms—and butler Mr. Carson and housekeeper Mrs. Hughes—who eventually are engaged to be married—rule the house with unshaking propriety.

-Those depictions come nowhere near the content concerns that so often muddle the likes of Mad Men, though.
 We live in an age when some of the "best" television shows are also its worst.
-But warts and all, as is the British way, the much lauded and wildly popular Downton Abbey seems determined to break through at least parts of that trend with staid aplomb.
+Yet the much lauded and wildly popular Downton Abbey seems determined to break through at least parts of that trend with staid aplomb.

 Crude or Profane Language